 3. “Eat some ginger.” – Ginger most likely will do nothing to stop the vomiting.

 What a mommy who has HG needs more than anything is support.
-Send encouraging notes, donate towards research, offer to lean her home, watch her kids, cook her family dinner, and most of all love on her.
+Send encouraging notes, donate towards research, offer to clean her home, watch her kids, cook her family dinner, and most of all love on her.
 When she finally makes it full term and gives birth, celebrate!
 Bring her the food that she has missed out on for the last 9 months.
 And remember that post traumatic stress after HG is a real thing.
 BE kind and most of all, simply walk alongside her and support her.